lmorg/murex/docs/user-guide/README.md

 ### Standard Builtins

 * [`!` (not)](../commands/not-func.md):
-  Reads the STDIN and exit number from previous process and not's it's condition
+  Reads the stdin and exit number from previous process and not's it's condition
 * [`2darray` ](../commands/2darray.md):
   Create a 2D JSON array from multiple input sources
 * [`<pipe>` Read Named Pipe](../commands/namedpipe.md):
   Reads from a Murex named pipe
 * [`<stdin>`](../commands/stdin.md):
-  Read the STDIN belonging to the parent code block
+  Read the stdin belonging to the parent code block
 * [`@g` (autoglob) ](../commands/autoglob.md):
   Command prefix to expand globbing (deprecated)
 * [`a` (mkarray)](../commands/a.md):